 Just like breeds of dogs, there are may breeds of goldfish.
 The ones that make a good living as outdoor pond fish are the long-bodied, non-fancy varieties, commonly known as comets.
 Sarasas and shubunkins retain good swimming ability, but are usually overbred.
 In a pond, you can expect your goldfish to grow very large.
 Even kept inside, goldfish can grow roughly the size of a small dog.

 A newer arrival to the pond scene, High-Fin Sharks (Myxocyprinus asiaticus) are carp cousins to the koi and goldfish.
 Although they may start with white and black bands, adults typically take on an all-black appearance, which may or may not fit your pond aesthetic.
 Although marketed as “algae eaters,” these fish are omnivores, like koi and goldfish, so will require a complete pelleted diet for optimal health.
+They are bottom-dwelling fish, so you will need to incorporate sinking pellets in order to ensure they get enough nutrition.

 Caution Fish for Outdoor Ponds